sunblaze-ucb/reasoning_ladder/readme.md

 <div align="center">
   <h1>Climbing the Ladder of Reasoning: What LLMs Can—and Still Can’t—Solve after SFT?</h1>
   <p>
-    A systematic study on the potential and limitations of small-scale Supervised Fine-Tuning (SFT)
+    A systematic study on the potential and limitations of Supervised Fine-Tuning (SFT) on math reasoning tasks
   </p>
 </div>